top of page

 Jethro advised Moses to set up a court system.

-This system allowed others to judge the people under Moses's direction, as he was overwhelmed handling all the complaints alone.
+This system empowered others to judge the people under Moses's guidance.

 Two.

-His first wife was Zipporah, a Midianite and the daughter of Reuel.
+His first wife was Zipporah, a Midianite and Jethro's daughter.

 Moses' brother and sister were upset with Moses for marrying her.